-Having navigated E3’s corridors, tightly packed with, admittedly awesome, but manly shooters and high octane adventure games, I couldn’t help but whisk myself off to the nearest LBP2 exhibit in the afternoon to checkout the sequel to one of Sony’s most loveable gems.
+Having navigated E3’s corridors, tightly packed with, admittedly awesome, but manly shooters and high octane adventure games, I couldn’t help but whisk myself off to the nearest LBP2 exhibit in the afternoon to check out the sequel to one of Sony’s most loveable gems.
 You’ll read it everywhere but the comparison of the original to Little Big Planet 2 boils down to this: In LBP 1 you created levels, unique, crazy and adorable levels, but in LBP 2 you’re creating games.
 The limit really is your imagination (providing you can make it work in 2D or 3-plane 3D).

 Media Molecule can be forgiven for saying there will be no need for a sequel because the few, seemingly insignificant new features open a veritable world of possibilities.
-The driver’s seat object allows you to take control of absolutely anything you choose making it possible to create an almost such as a RTS emulator or a racing game.
-I want this now; you don’t even need to mention the improved graphics, generally smoother gameplay, dramatically increased customisation and a whole host of new creation tools.
-I don’t even need to qualify my excitement with given expectations – this title needs no caveats from me.
+The driver’s seat object allows you to take control of absolutely anything you choose making it possible to create an almost such as an RTS emulator or a racing game.
+I want this now; you don’t even need to mention the improved graphics, generally smoother gameplay, dramatically increased customisation and a whole host of new creative tools.
+I don’t even need to qualify my excitement with the given expectations – this title needs no caveats from me.

-It’s been a good, if not hectic day, and it’s great to get it all underway.
-The sights and sounds of E3 are quite unlike anything else I’ve experienced: the 100 strong fake Korean army marching the hallways, the life-sized and living space marine and the untutored yet brilliantly easy-on-the-eye booth girls attest to that.
+It’s been a good, if not a hectic day, and it’s great to get it all underway.
+The sights and sounds of E3 are quite unlike anything else I’ve experienced: the 100 strong fake Korean armies marching the hallways, the life-sized and living space marine and the untutored yet brilliantly easy-on-the-eye booth girls attest to that.
 Expect some interviews, daily write-ups and more updates via Zath’s Twitter feed over the next couple days.
 See you tomorrow!